Patrick Rees

 Module Lead for Certificate of Higher Education Emergency Preparedness and Civil Protection

-Patrick joined the NHS ambulance service in Wales in 1990 and progressed through a range of operational roles, including a paramedic and operational supervisor.
+Patrick joined the NHS ambulance service in 1990 and progressed through a range of operational roles, including operational paramedic, as well as supervisory and managerial roles.

-Since 2002, he has been involved in emergency preparedness, response, and recovery (EPRR) roles, principally as a Resilience Manager, gaining experience at both local, pan Wales, and UK levels.
+Since 2002, he has been involved in emergency preparedness, resilience and response (EPRR) roles, gaining experience at both local, pan Wales, and UK levels.
 He has operational, tactical and strategic commander qualifications and experience, as well as having been a National Interagency Liaison Officer (NILO), an accredited Communications Tactical Advisor and a trained debrief facilitator.

 As a qualified teacher with over twenty years’ experience, he has taught major incident management to new recruits, command training to operational, tactical, and strategic commanders, as well as control room staff.
-He has also been a JESIP Trainer since the introduction of JESIP in 2013 and was the operational delivery lead for JESIP Training within his service.
+He has also been a Joint Emergency Services Interoperability Principles (JESIP) Trainer since the introduction of JESIP in 2013 and was the operational delivery lead for JESIP Training within his service and was instrumental in developing the roll out of multi-agency training to embed effective joint working principles across emergency responder organisations.
+He was part of the group who revised the third edition of the Joint Principles: The Interoperability Framework.

-Between September 2018 and August 2021, he was seconded to a pan Wales emergency preparedness role, working on behalf of the emergency services, to further the strategic civil contingencies agenda and wider cross-service collaboration.
+Patrick was seconded to a pan Wales EPRR role, working on behalf of the emergency services, to further the strategic EPRR agenda for almost four years, working with cross sector partners, including Government.

-As part of this role, Patrick worked on a pan Wales basis and also at a UK level.
-He chaired a number of pan Wales groups, including the one responsible for the design, delivery, and review of pan Wales major incident training and exercising activity.
+During this secondment, he worked on a pan Wales and UK level dealing with strategic EPRR issues, chairing a number of pan Wales groups, including the one responsible for the design, delivery, and review of pan Wales major incident training and exercising activity.

-Patrick has a passion for teaching and staff development and is able to bring his wealth of experience in civil contingencies planning and response to emergencies to the classroom to assist in developing the next generation of emergency planners.
+Patrick has a passion for teaching and staff development and is able to bring his experience in civil contingencies planning, response and recovery to emergencies to the classroom to assist in enhancing professional academic education of EPRR professionals.

 • Emergency Preparedness and Response